jdevfullstack-tutorials/what-is-github/README.md

 repository.
 A pull request should be created so that changes can be merged.
-A pull request can be simply not merged in the main branch as the active developers have the full control.
+A pull request can be simply not merged in the main branch, it is the author/s of the original repo to decide.

 `pull request` - a request for the author/s of a repo to have the proposed change/s